THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 (b) The reservation of fishing pegs, by the leaving or depositing of fishing tackle or property at the waterside, (except for the placing of peg numbers for a bona fide contest) shall constitute an offence under this bye-law.

-No member shall light any fire for any purpose on any property belonging to the Association without the express permission of the Executive Committee.
-(This Bye-Law does not apply to cooking stoves.)
+No member shall light any fire for any purpose on any property belonging to or controlled by the Association without the express permission of the Executive Committee.
+(This Bye-Law does not apply to cooking stoves, or small portable barbecues.)

-No member shall take any dog onto the Association's water.
+No member shall take any dog onto any property owned or controlled by the Association.

-No member shall take any airguns or firearm on to any property belonging to the Association without the express consent of the Executive Committee.
+No member shall take any airguns or firearm on to any property belonging to or controlled by the Association without the express consent of the Executive Committee.

 D.7 Camping and Caravans

-No member shall camp, or park any caravan on any car park or other property owned or controlled by the Association.
+No member shall camp, or park any caravan, motorhome, camper or similar vehicle, overnight on any car park or other property owned or controlled by the Association.
+(This bye-law does not apply to members fishing with an authorised Night Permit)

-Every member shall close any gate on the Association's property or on the property of any other person through which he has passed when approaching or leaving the Association's water.
+Every member shall close any gate on the Association’s property or on the property of any other person through which they have passed when approaching or leaving the Association’s waters.

-No member shall damage any crops growing on property belonging to the Association or to any other person.
+(a) Members shall not damage any crops growing on property belonging to either the Association or any other person.

 D.11 Car Parks